learn-co-curriculum/axi-da-project1/README.md

 assert len(below_average) == 247
 ```

-## Calculate the mean review count for above average restaurants.
+## Calculate average review counts for both groups

 Now that you've isolated above average and below average restaurants, you can calculate the average number of reviews received by both groups.

-To do this, you will need to isolate the ratings for both groups, and calculate their mean.
+To do this, you will need to isolate the review counts for both groups, and calculate their average.

-The code for isolating the ratings will look very similar to code you have previously written, which is a good sign that a function should be defined!
+The code for isolating the review counts will look very similar to code you have previously written, which is a good sign that a function should be defined!

 In the cell below, define a function called `isolate_values` that receives two arguments:
 1. A list of dictionaries